The History

 NICOLÒ INCISA DELLA ROCCHETTA AND THE CONSTRUCTION OF A FAMILY BUSINESS

-Nicolò Incisa finished school at the Rosey College in Rolle in 1955, and then graduated in Economics from the University of Geneva.
+Nicolò Incisa finished school at the Rosey College in Rolle, and then graduated in Economics from the University of Geneva in 1959.
 He later joined his father Mario in managing the family estate, translating his ethical message with an entrepreneurial eye, aiming at promoting the excellence of the territory.

 Heritage